-- Funds must be spent, and reimbursement sought, before degree completion.
+- Funds must be spent, and reimbursement sought, within 30 days of completion of the trip or activity, and not after degree completion.

-- Students are asked to disclose any other funding applied for and/or received for the same travel.
+- Students are asked to disclose any other funding applied for and/or received for the same travel or activity.
 We encourage you to explore the other funding opportunities at Fletcher.

 - If you are conducting research with interview subjects, you must submit your study for IRB review.

-- If you are traveling internationally, you must register your trip with the Tufts Travel Registry.
+- If you are traveling internationally, you must follow all Tufts travel protocols and register your trip with the Tufts Travel Registry.

 |2020||Jaipur, India||K.C.
 McConnell traveled to Jaipur, India studying biogas production within government-sponsored cow sanctuaries.
 Read K.C.’s reflection (PDF)|